curios-ios/ios-curios/README.md

 * If instructors upvote a student's answer, it highlights it (endorses it) --> **Optional Nice-to-have Stories**
 - [x] Users can comment on recipes
+- [ ] User can update a recipe
+- [ ] Users can view their profiles (will include list of recipes forked)
 - [ ] Users can send and receive follow requests
 - [ ] Users will be recommended recipes via a recommendation engine: an explore section
 - [ ] Users can chat with the people they are following